Kirkyboys891/UK-Immigration-Economy-Impact-Excel/README.md

 # Economic Impact of Immigration on the UK (Excel-Based Analysis)

-This project explores how high levels of immigration affect the UK economy using publicly available data and Excel.
+This project explores how levels of immigration affect the UK economy using publicly available data and Excel.
 It includes a fully interactive dashboard, charts, and findings based on immigration, employment, and GDP data from 1998–2025.

 ## What’s Inside